atibioke/e-shop/README.md

 _@headlessui/react and @heroicons/react_: These libraries provide accessible and customizable UI components and icons, enhancing the user experience.

+_React Testing Library_:Encourages writing tests from the perspective of the user, it provides a simple and intuitive API that makes writing tests easy.

 **Environmental Variables**

 This project utilizes a .env file to store API endpoints.
 Ensure that you provide the necessary variables in the .env file for the application to function correctly.

+**Testing**
+To set up testing for this project, you can use the following packages: npm install --save-dev @testing-library/react @testing-library/jest-dom jest and running npm install jest-environment-jsdom Additionally, create a jest.config.js file and a .babelrc file in the root folder as parts of the configurations.
+Test can be run using: npm test --verbose

 **Feedback and Contributions**